vibe-project/vibe-examples/java-server/platform/play2/README.md

-A simple echo and chat server running on Vert.x 2.
+A simple echo and chat server running on Play 2.

 Type:

 ```
-mvn package vertx:runMod
+play "run 8080"
 ```

 Then, open the [corresponding client](http://jsbin.com/pocet/8/watch?js,console) in your browser.

 **Note**

-* You don't need to install Vert.x.
+* You need to install Play first.